r-lib/vctrs/tests/testthat/_snaps/subscript-loc.md

       <error/vctrs_error_subscript_type>
       Error in `my_function()`:
       !
-Must extract element with a single valid subscript. x Subscript `foo` has value 0 but must be a positive location.
+Must extract element with a single valid subscript. x Subscript `foo` must be a positive location, not 0.

 # vec_as_location2() fails with NA